spiral loading graphic

 Behavioral Health

-Chronic depression can be debilitating and devastating…especially when typical anti-depressant treatment doesn’t improve symptoms.
-That’s why Travco Behavioral Health is now offering Spravato—a nasal spray that is self-administered under medical supervision—for treatment-resistant depression.
+Chronic depression can be debilitating and devastating, especially when typical anti-depressant treatment doesn’t improve symptoms.
+That’s why Travco Behavioral Health offers Spravato—a stand-alone treatment approved by the FDA for treatment-resistant depression.
+Spravato (esketamine) is a nasal spray that is self-administered under medical supervision.
+Clients are not required to be prescribed an oral anti-depressant to be eligible for this treatment.

-Below, Cynthia O'Keefe, MSEd, LPCC-S, Director at Travco, answers some frequently asked questions about this treatment option.
+Below, Cynthia O'Keefe, MSEd, LPCC-S (Executive Director of Travco Behavioral Health, First Step Recovery and Parkman Recovery) answers some frequently asked questions about this treatment option.

 What is Travco’s process for providing Spravato treatment?